 Disparities in outcomes across the cancer continuum have been identified in numerous medically underserved populations, including racial and ethnic minorities and patients of lower SES.
-In addition to individual social status, social contextual and community factors, such as neighborhood safety, social cohesion, availability of healthy foods, and residential segregation, play an important role in the health of both individuals and populations.
-All of these factors can intersect to generate larger disparities.
+In addition to individual social status, social contextual and community factors, such as neighborhood safety, social cohesion, availability of healthy foods, and residential segregation,

 To understand and fully address cancer health disparities, complete, consistent, and accurate collection of patient, community, and structural factors that put people at risk for disparate outcomes is essential.
-Unfortunately, cancer health disparities research has often been fraught with missing, inaccurate, or overly simplified patient-level data, and most research has failed to consider the community-level factors described above.9-11
+Unfortunately, cancer health disparities research has often been fraught with missing, inaccurate, or overly simplified patient-level data, and most research has failed to consider the community-level factors described above.
+9-11

 For the most part, the manner in which data are collected and integrated in disparities research is suboptimal.
 The literature is characterized by variable methodology for collection of the factors that put patients and communities at risk for disparate care and outcomes.
 For example, although race and ethnicity are distinct constructs, they are often conflated such that a person is identified as Hispanic without identification of his or her race.
 Many studies that investigate cancer care or outcomes according to socioeconomic position have only area-level data on socioeconomic position, whereas others use only composite measures.
 While valuable in many cases in identifying disparities, such measures fall short in providing the richness of data needed to understand an individual's socioeconomic position.
 Health literacy and numeracy are rarely assessed in practice and are not available in administrative and research databases.
-Finally, methods for uniform data collection of information on sexual orientation and gender identity are in their infancy, despite calls for such data collection from the Institute of Medicine, among others.
+Finally, methods for uniform data collection on information on sexual orientation and gender identity are in their infancy, despite calls for such data collection from the Institute of Medicine, among others.